firstlookmedia/autocanary/BUILD.md

 ## Mac OS X

+Install the [latest python 2.x](https://www.python.org/downloads/) from python.org.
+If you use the built-in version of python that comes with OS X, your .app might not run on other people's computers.

 To install the right dependencies, you need homebrew and pip installed on your Mac.
 Follow instructions at http://brew.sh/ to install homebrew, and run `sudo easy_install pip` to install pip.

 The first time you're setting up your dev environment: